 -

-Pricing: The Premium plan starts at $17 per user, per month, and just like Standard, the per-user cost goes down as you add more people.
+Pricing: The Premium plan starts at $17 per user, per month, with the per-user cost decreasing as you scale your team.

 -

-Who it’s for: This plan is designed for organizations that are scaling quickly and need more advanced features, better reliability, and a whole lot more automation.
+Who it's for: This plan is designed for organizations that are scaling quickly and require advanced planning features, higher reliability, and expanded automation.

 -

-Key features: You get everything in Standard, plus unlimited storage, which is a huge deal for large teams.
-The main attractions here are Advanced Roadmaps for planning work across multiple projects, a sandbox environment where you can safely test changes before they go live, and a major automation boost to 1,000 runs per user each month.
-You also get a 99.9% uptime guarantee (SLA) and 24/7 Premium Support.
+Key features: You get everything in Standard, plus the peace of mind of unlimited storage.
+Major highlights include Advanced Roadmaps for planning work across multiple projects, a sandbox environment for safe testing, and a major automation boost to 1,000 runs per user each month.
+You also benefit from a 99.9% uptime SLA and 24/7 Premium Support.

 -